Kandy-IO/kandy-cpaas-ios-sdk/tutorials/GetStarted.md

 ### Using the $KANDY$ Mobile SDK in the iOS Project
 1. Open *Main.storyboard* and create a basic user interface which contains username, password text fields, and login button.
-2. Set **AuthenticationDelegate** to view controller and add protocol stubs.
+2. Set **CPAuthenticationDelegate** to view controller and add protocol stubs.

 ![alt text](img/get_started_4.png)